When is the best time of year to lay turf?

 Whilst the turf is cold, and would last a day or two on a pallet, we recommend laying the turf the same day you receive it.
 This reduces the chance of sod heating, and damaging your fresh, new grass.

-As mentioned above, if the surrounding grass & ground aren’t frozen, then we would advise laying the turf straight away.
+As mentioned above, if the ground isn't frozen, then we would advise laying the turf straight away.
 Ideally on the same day as receiving the turf.
 If you don’t have time to lay the turf on the same day of receipt, throw a piece of tarpaulin over the pallet to reduce the chance of the turf rolls freezing.

 Frozen turf is as good as dead turf - we will cover this soon.